dx4test/dx-edgar-analytics/README.md

    }

-   // Since the end of input file is reached, write into output file all the left user sessions in ip2UserSessions regardless of expiration.
+   // Since the end of input file is reached, write into output file all the user sessions left in ip2UserSessions regardless of expiration.

    // NOTE: since it's required that these user sessions be written out in the order in which they were listed in input file,

-   // these user sessions have to be sorted in the ascending order of startDateTime and/or serial number.
+   // these user sessions have to be sorted in the ascending order of startDateTime and/or serial number before they are printed out.

    if (ip2UserSessions is not empty) {

-      if 2 or more items left, sort the left user sessions in ascending order of startDateTime and/or serial number;
+      if 2 or more items are left, sort the left user sessions in ascending order of startDateTime and/or serial number;

       write them into output file one by one.
    }